Resolver's top tips for a smooth Black Friday

-Don't forget that while lots of prices are slashed hugely on Black Friday, you may still get the same or a better deal on many items in post-Christmas sales.
-Really you should always ask yourself, that if it isn't for a present to give to someone, do you REALLY need to buy it on Black Friday?
+Don't forget that while lots of prices are slashed on Black Friday, you may still get the same or a better deal on many items in post-Christmas sales.
+Really you should always ask yourself, that if it isn't for a present to give to someone, do you really need to buy it on Black Friday?
 If not, it may be wise to wait.

 5) Don't put up with bad service

 If you're unhappy with any service you receive on Black Friday, or run into problems, use resolver.co.uk to raise a complaint with the store straight away.
-Just because it is a busy and manic day for many shops or online stores, that doesn't mean you have to accept anything less than 100% good service if you have a problem, query or question.
+Just because it is a busy and manic day for many shops or online stores, that doesn't mean you have to accept anything less than 100% service if you have a problem, query or question.

 6) Jump on delivery issues fast

 If you have a delivery issue with a Black Friday order, complain to the seller you bought from.
 It has the contract with the delivery firm and more clout to do something about it.
 Watch out that you don't end up with a parcel left in a wheelie bin or outside your front door to get damaged.
 Always state a safe place for a delivery to be left if you are out.